PynPoint/PynPoint/docs/examples.rst

 VLT/NACO Mp dithering data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here we show a processing example of a pupil-stabilized data set of beta Pic from `Stolker et al. (2019) <https://ui.adsabs.harvard.edu/abs/2019A%26A...622A.156C>`_ (see also :ref:`running`).
+Here we show a processing example of a pupil-stabilized data set of beta Pic as in `Stolker et al. (2019) <https://ui.adsabs.harvard.edu/abs/2019A%26A...622A.156C>`_ (see also :ref:`running`).
 This archival data set was obtained with `VLT/NACO <https://www.eso.org/sci/facilities/paranal/instruments/naco.html>`_ in the Mp band, which can be downloaded from the ESO archive under program ID |data|.
 A dithering pattern was applied to sample the sky background.
 Before starting the data reduction, it is useful to sort the various required science and calibration files into separate folders.
-Also, it is important to provide the correct NACO keywords in the configuration file (see :ref:`configuration`).
+Also, it is important to provide the correct NACO keywords in the configuration file (see :ref:`configuration` section).

-Now we can start the data reduction by first importing the Pypeline and the required pipeline modules.
-These can be directly imported from the package, for example:
+Now we can start the data reduction by first importing the Pypeline and the required pipeline modules, for example:

 .. code-block:: python

    from pynpoint import Pypeline, FitsReadingModule

-Next, we create an instance of :class:`~pynpoint.core.pypeline.Pypeline` with the ``working_place_in`` pointing to a path where PynPoint has enough space to create its database, ``input_place_in`` pointing to the default input path, and ``output_place_in`` to a folder to store results that are exported from the database, for example as FITS file:
+Next, we create an instance of :class:`~pynpoint.core.pypeline.Pypeline` with the ``working_place_in`` pointing to a path where PynPoint has enough space to create its database, ``input_place_in`` pointing to the default input path, and ``output_place_in`` to a folder in which results that are exported from the database:

 .. code-block:: python